learn-co-curriculum/react-lecture-1-starter/README.md

 * _I am not going to write `import React from 'react'`_
 * _I am not going to run `npm start`_
-* _I am just doing this like in last module._
+* _I am just doing this like in last Phase._

-_When I break into some exercises later everyone asks why they cant run npm start and why they won't be importing React, I remind them that we are just including some js files in out html like last module._
+_When I break into some exercises later everyone asks why they cant run npm start and why they won't be importing React, I remind them that we are just including some js files in out html like last Phase._

 First, `npm install --save react react-dom semantic-ui-css`.
 Discuss how npm differs from installing gem.
 Show node_modules folder, (mention that if a student can't see their directory-- it's there-- they just need to enable seeing .gitignore'd files in atom).
 Show that we're just linking to js/css files in our index.html.
 I've had some issues if I do not use these specific links: